dell/csm-docs/content/docs/csidriver/installation/test/certcsi.md

 cert-csi test ephemeral-volume --driver <driver-name> --attr ephemeral-config.properties
 ```

+Run `cert-csi test ephemeral-volume -h` for more options.

 > `--driver` is the name of a CSI Driver from the output of `kubectl get csidriver` (e.g, csi-vxflexos.dellemc.com).
 > This suite does not delete resources on success.